American Jewish Joint Distribution Committee: Agro-Joint

-The JDC during The Great Depression
+Great Depression

-During October 1929, the Great Depression began in America, and most American citizens began to face a financial hardship.
-Shortly after, the JDC felt the effect of the Great Depression.
-Their funding began to dwindle, as people had a hard time donating money to the organization.
+When the Great Depression began, most American citizens began to face a financial hardship, and the JDC felt the effects.
+Funding began to dry up, as people had a hard time donating money to the organization.
 Due to their lessened resources, the JDC focused its efforts on the Jews who remained in Germany.
 In addition to their financial difficulties, Nazis pillaged the JDC European headquarters, which caused them to move their headquarters from Berlin to Paris.
 Despite the continuing depression in America, American Jews began to donate more money to the JDC as they became more aware of the grave situation and danger that their fellow Jews were in.
-During these seven years, 1933–1939, in which America was in the Great Depression, the JDC was able to aid over 190,000 Jews in their escape from a Nazi-occupied Germany.
-Of the 190,000 Jews, 80,000 were able to escape Europe completely.
+While America was in the Great Depression, the JDC was able to aid over 190,000 Jews in their escape from Nazi Germany, and 80,000 able to escape Europe completely.

 Before World War II

 Hitler's rise to power in 1933 was followed closely by passage of Germany's Nuremberg Laws, a set of onerous restrictions that stripped Jews of their basic human rights and livelihoods.
 JDC's support became critical to the survival of the Jews.
 Channeling funds through local Jewish relief organizations, JDC subsidized medical care, schools, vocational training, welfare programs, and early emigration efforts.
 JDC support would eventually be extended to Jewish communities in Nazi-annexed Austria and occupied Czechoslovakia.
 It was not long before the escalation of Hitler's persecution of the Jews made emigration aid from the JDC a priority.
-JDC provided emergency aid for stranded refugees; covered travel expenses and landing fees; and secured travel accommodations and all-important visas for countries of refuge.
+JDC provided emergency aid for stranded refugees, covered travel expenses and landing fees, and secured travel accommodations and travel visas for countries of refuge.

-Hitler invaded Poland on September 1, 1939 and World War II was declared by England and France on Sept 3, 1939.
-This immediately increased the need for help for Jewish emigration.
-During the period 1933 to the end of 1939, JDC-supported organizations had helped some 110,000 Jews emigrate from Germany; in 1939 alone it helped some 30,000.
+When Germany invaded Poland on September 1, 1939, starting World War II, there was an increased need to help Jewish emigration.
+From 1933 to 1939, JDC-supported organizations helped 110,000 Jews emigrate from Germany, 30,000 in 1939 alone.